 Instructions

-- Flour your hands, and finish mixing dough by hand until most of the flour has been absorbed.
+- Flour your hands or wet your hands, and finish mixing dough by hand until most of the flour has been absorbed.
 Don't worry if there is flour on the sides or bottom of the bowl.
 Cover with a clean, damp kitchen towel and let the dough rest for 30 to 45 minutes.

 - In the morning, lightly flour your counter top.
 Remove the dough from the bowl, gently stretching it into a rectangle, then your fingers to dimple the rough to release the air from the dough (as shown in photo).
 Roll up dough into a log shape.
 Cover and let the dough rest 10 minutes.